-Granadanet will run until Granadanet is rejected or replaced by another protocol on Mainnet.
+Hangzhounet will run until Hangzhou is replaced by another protocol on Mainnet.

-On Granadanet, some constants differ from Mainnet.
+On Hangzhounet, some constants differ from Mainnet.
 This results in a faster chain than Mainnet.
 See protocol constants to learn how to find out their values.

 At some point, there will be a proposal for a successor to the current protocol (let’s call this new protocol P).
 After P is injected, a new test network (let’s call it P-net) will be spawned.
 It will run alongside the latest test network until either P is rejected or activated.
 If P is rejected, P-net will end, unless P is immediately re-submitted for injection.
 If, however, P is activated, the previous test network will end and P-net will continue on its own.

 Edo2net was a test network running the Edo protocol.
-Following the activation of the Florence protocol replacing Edo on Mainnet, Edo2net stopped being maintained on May 11th, 2021 (the bootstrap baker will no longer be producing blocks).
+Following the activation of the Florence protocol replacing Edo on Mainnet, Edo2net stopped being maintained on May 11th, 2021 (the bootstrap baker is no longer producing blocks).

 Delphinet was a test network running the Delphi protocol.
-Following the activation of the Edo protocol replacing Delphi on Mainnet, Delphinet stopped being maintained on Febuary 28th, 2021 (the bootstrap baker will no longer be producing blocks).
+Following the activation of the Edo protocol replacing Delphi on Mainnet, Delphinet stopped being maintained on February 28th, 2021 (the bootstrap baker is no longer producing blocks).